hashicorp/terraform/website/source/docs/providers/datadog/r/monitor.html.markdown

 * `notify_no_data` (Optional) A boolean indicating whether this monitor will notify when data stops reporting.
 Defaults to true.
+* `new_host_delay` (Optional) Time (in seconds) to allow a host to boot and applications to fully start before starting the evaluation of monitor results.
+Should be a non negative integer.
+Defaults to 300.
 * `no_data_timeframe` (Optional) The number of minutes before a monitor will notify when data stops reporting.
 Must be at least 2x the monitor timeframe for metric alerts or 2 minutes for service checks.
 Default: 2x timeframe for metric alerts, 2 minutes for service checks.